 ABOUT THIS PROSPECTUS i

-ABOUT THE GLOBAL OFFERING j
+ABOUT THE GLOBAL OFFERING i

 PRESENTATION OF FINANCIAL INFORMATION i

 TRADEMARKS, SERVICE MARKS AND TRADE NAMES ii

 MARKET AND INDUSTRY DATA ii

 PROSPECTUS SUMMARY 1

-RISK FACTORS 22
+RISK FACTORS 23

 CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS 31

 USE OF PROCEEDS 33

 DIVIDEND POLICY 35

 CAPITALIZATION 36

 DILUTION 38

-SELECTED CONSOLIDATED FINANCIAL DATA 40
+SELECTED CONSOLIDATED FINANCIAL DATA 41

-UNAUDITED PRO FORMA CONDENSED COMBINED FINANCIAL INFORMATION 42
+UNAUDITED PRO FORMA CONDENSED COMBINED FINANCIAL INFORMATION 43

-BUSINESS 49
+BUSINESS 51

-PRINCIPAL SHAREHOLDERS 186
+PRINCIPAL AND SELLING SHAREHOLDERS 189

-DESCRIPTION OF SHARE CAPITAL AND ARTICLES OF ASSOCIATION (SATZUNG) 189
+DESCRIPTION OF SHARE CAPITAL AND ARTICLES OF ASSOCIATION (SATZUNG) 192

-DESCRIPTION OF THE RIGHTS OFFERING 204

-DESCRIPTION OF AMERICAN DEPOSITARY SHARES 210
+DESCRIPTION OF AMERICAN DEPOSITARY SHARES 207

-SHARES AND ADSs ELIGIBLE FOR FUTURE SALE 218
+SHARES AND ADSs ELIGIBLE FOR FUTURE SALE 215

-TAXATION 220
+TAXATION 217

-PLAN OF DISTRIBUTION 233
+UNDERWRITING 228

 EXPENSES OF THE GLOBAL OFFERING 237

 LEGAL MATTERS 238

 EXPERTS 238

 SERVICE OF PROCESS AND ENFORCEMENT OF LIABILITIES 238

 WHERE YOU CAN FIND MORE INFORMATION 240

 INCORPORATION OF CERTAIN INFORMATION BY REFERENCE 241

-Neither we, the dealer-managers, nor the subscription agents have authorized anyone to provide you with information that is different from that contained in this prospectus, any amendment or supplement to this prospectus, or any free writing prospectus we may authorize to be delivered or made available to you.
-Neither we, the dealer-managers, nor the subscription agents take responsibility for, or provide as to the reliability of, any other information that others may give you.
-We are granting rights to subscribe for ordinary shares and ADSs and offering to sell ordinary shares and ADSs only in jurisdictions where offers and sales are permitted.
-The information contained in this prospectus is accurate only as of the date on the cover page of this prospectus, regardless of the time of delivery of this prospectus or the sale of any ordinary shares or ADSs.
+Neither we, the Selling Shareholder, nor any of the underwriters have authorized anyone to provide you with information that is different from that contained in this prospectus, any amendment or supplement to this prospectus, or any free writing prospectus we may authorize to be delivered or made available to you.
+Neither we, the Selling Shareholder, nor any of the underwriters take responsibility for, or provide assurance as to the reliability of, any other information that others may give you.
+We and the underwriters are offering to sell ADSs and seeking offers to purchase ADSs only in jurisdictions where offers and sales are permitted.
+The information contained in this prospectus is accurate only as of the date on the cover page of this prospectus, regardless of the time of delivery of this prospectus or the sale of any ADSs.
 Our business, financial condition, results of operations and prospects may have changed since the date on the cover page of this prospectus.

-For investors outside the United States: Neither we, the dealer-managers, nor the subscription agents have taken any action that would permit this offering or possession or distribution of this prospectus in any jurisdiction where action for that purpose is required, other than in the United States.
-Persons outside the United States who come into possession of this prospectus must inform themselves about, and observe any restrictions relating to, the offering of our ordinary shares and ADSs representing our ordinary shares and the distribution of this prospectus outside of the United States.
-In particular, ADS rights may not be exercised by or on behalf of any person located in the European Economic Area (EEA) who is not a qualified investor as such term is defined in the EU Prospectus Regulation (Regulation (EU) 2017/1129), or an EU Qualified Investor.
-By signing the ADS Subscription Form, you will confirm that if you or the beneficial owner for which you are acting are or is located or resident in the EEA, you are or it is an EU Qualified Investor.
+For investors outside the United States: Neither we, the Selling Shareholder, nor the underwriters have taken any action that would permit this offering or possession or distribution of this prospectus in any jurisdiction where action for that purpose is required, other than in the United States.
+Persons outside the United States who come into possession of this prospectus must inform themselves about, and observe any restrictions relating to, the offering of the ADSs representing our ordinary shares and the distribution of this prospectus outside of the United States.

 The prospectus summary beginning on page 1 herein highlights information contained elsewhere in this prospectus and does not contain all of the information that you should consider in making your investment decision.
-Before deciding to invest in our ordinary shares or the ADSs, you should read this entire prospectus carefully, including the sections titled "Risk Factors" and "Business" in this prospectus and the sections titled "Risk Factors," "Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and related notes in our Forms 20-F and 6-K incorporated by reference herein.
+Before deciding to invest in the ADSs representing our ordinary shares, you should read this entire prospectus carefully, including the sections titled "Risk Factors" and "Business" in this prospectus and the sections titled "Risk Factors," "Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and related notes in our Forms 20-F and 6-K incorporated by reference herein.
 You should also read the other documents incorporated by reference into the registration statement of which this prospectus forms a part.
 See "Where You Can Find More Information."